 When I looked at the little seaweed rectangles, I thought they might be just big enough to roll up with something inside, like mini sushi.
 That way, she'd have less to juggle.
 Why not give it a try?

 We were pleased with how they turned out.
-The seaweed snack packs have 10 rectangles, and I was able to fit all 10 mini sushi rolls in a little 3" x 4.5" container!
+The seaweed snack packs we used have 10 rectangles, and I was able to fit all 10 mini sushi rolls in a little 3" x 4.5" container!

 She loved the rolls, especially the ones with avocado.
 They were delicious and easy to eat on the go, just as we'd hoped.
 They work well made the day before, too.